-Our staff have been working as RIBA Architectural Ambassadors with Allens Croft Primary School, Kings Heath, Birmingham.
+Our staff have been working as RIBA Architectural Ambassadors with Allens Croft Primary School in Kings Heath, Birmingham.
 They have been busy exploring aspects of architecture with 126 Year 1 and Year 2 pupils (5-7 year olds), including:

 - Year 1’s explored mapping their school building, and how cities and how different buildings are pieced together in neighbourhoods.